 The force would be dubbed kamikaze, which in Japanese translates to "divine wind."
 The phrase had been used since the reign of Kublai Khan in the 13th century when typhoons dispersed the Mongols that tried to invade Japan.
 Like those seemingly supernatural forces, the Japanese pilots would save their people from destruction.

-Fear Of Death
+Overcoming The Fear Of Death